This article explains Jabmo tag features and functionality and teaches you how to add your Jabmo tag to your website.

 - Copy the personalized Pixel code snippet and Paste it unaltered in its entirety into every webpage you want to track.

 Paste it immediately before the closing </body> tag.
 If your website uses templates to generate pages, enter it just before the closing tag in the file that contains the <body> section.
 If you use Google Analytics or a similar web analytics package, the Jabmo tracking code works on the same principle.
 Simply paste your Jabmo snippet right before your Google Analytics snippet.

 Use your browser's View Page Source feature to find the tracking code.
 Most browsers let you see the source code for the webpage you're looking at.
 Although it'll be slightly different with every browser, you'll probably find an option called View Page Source or View Source in your browser menu.
 When you're looking at the source code, search for your tracking code snippet.
 The snippet you see in your source code should match the one you see in this email.

 How do I activate my Jabmo Pixel?

 Your Jabmo Pixel activates automatically when you add it to your website.
-You'll know that your pixel is active by going to the Account Selection menu section of your Jabmo Web or Mobile application.
+You'll know that your Pixel is active by going to the Account Selection and Prioritization dashboard of your Jabmo client site.
 If company names begin populating, this means that your Jabmo Pixel has activated.

 Page load performance considerations